joomla/Manual/migrations/44-50/new-deprecations.md

 File: administrator/components/com_privacy/src/Plugin/PrivacyPlugin.php
 Replacement: The `$this->db` property is deprecated in the privacy plugins.
 Instead of use `$this->getDatabase()` when the plugin is converted to service providers.

-#### ModuleHelper::moduleCache is deprecated

-File: libraries/src/Helper/ModuleHelper.php
-Replacement: The static `moduleCache` function in the `ModuleHelper` class is is deprecated.
-Instead of use `$this->loadFromCache()` in the module dispatcher class which is inherited from the `AbstractModuleDispatcher` class.
-The only difference is that the cache params should be passed as Registry and not plain object anymore.